 Another one for the whole family and easy for older siblings to bring along scooters and trikes.
 Fully paved, the 4.5 km walk features playgrounds and picnic spots along the way as well as a cycle track for bike enthusiasts.

-But do I have the right buggy?
+Do I have the right buggy?

 There’s no holy grail per se on which buggy is best for hiking, you just have to buy one that suits your needs best.